Samuel Osborne (custodian)

-Samuel Osborne (1833–1903) was an African American custodian and caretaker at Colby College.
+Samuel Osborne (1833–1904) was an African American custodian and caretaker at Colby College.
 Osborne was born enslaved in Lanesville, Virginia on October 20, 1833.
 After emancipation, he and other family members moved to Maine.
 Osborne's father was initially hired at Colby, and Osborne succeeded him as custodian after his father's death in 1867.
 His history and treatment at the college are controversial; in particular, he received low pay from the school and suffered racist pranks at the hands of students.
 He and his wife Maria Iveson Osborne had seven children.
 In 1900, his daughter Marion became the first African-American woman to graduate from Colby.
+In May 1904, Osborne fell ill and ceased work at the college.
+Upon his departure, the Colby College Board of Trustees voted to cancel his mortgage and forgive his unpaid bills.